jacksharples/jacksharples.github.io/_posts/2020-01-05-make-more-by-making-less.md

 I recently overheard a conversation between two nurses that were discussing how they didn't want to work overtime because the high overtime bonus would put them into a higher tax bracket and they would end up making less than if they had just stuck to their normal hours.

 Sound absurd?
-It is absurd, however[these ladies are not alone in thier mistaken judgement](https://www.fool.com/taxes/2019/01/11/the-most-misunderstood-thing-about-income-taxes.aspx):
+It is absurd, however [these ladies are not alone in thier mistaken judgement](https://www.fool.com/taxes/2019/01/11/the-most-misunderstood-thing-about-income-taxes.aspx):

 "Some mistakenly believe that if you earn a single additional dollar that takes you up to the 22% bracket, it'll cost you an extra 10 percentage points in taxes on every penny of your income."